studiofrenetic/cartify/README.md

 .

+	An extended example on how to use the Exceptions are in the controllers/home.php controller.

 ## Credits

-	CodeIgniter for writing this Library.
+	CodeIgniter for writing the Cart Library.
 	Twitter for the awesome Bootstrap framework.